-The Master of Arts in Journalism: Media Innovation track was designed with a single goal in mind: retrain journalists to become digitally fluent storytellers.
+The Master of Arts in Journalism: Media Innovation track was designed with a single goal in mind: train journalists to become digitally fluent storytellers.

 The one-of-a-kind interdisciplinary program empowers journalists, both seasoned and newcomers, to think creatively about the future of the news, and provides the digital tools they need to thrive in today’s newsrooms.
 Based in Boston with its vibrant media and technology scene, students gain real world experience in newsrooms in the city and across the country through Northeastern’s Cooperative Education (co-op) program.